cfmmoc/cfmmoc-dataset-ll/README.md

 Hierarchical 3D models are in OGRE mesh format, and textures are in dds format.
 A demo using this dataset could be found at https://github.com/cfmmoc/cfmmoc.

+The range of level of this dataset is from 0 (six tiles for the Globe) to 5 (6144 tiles for the Globe totally).

 ## Sources

 The dataset is generated from Shuttle Radar Topography Mission (SRTM) v7 heightfiled dataset and Blue Marble Next Generation (BMNG) imagery dataset.